Forum Gallery Shop Sponsors Directory

 Byron, it only takes one car in the hold of a ro-ro car carrier to break loose in bad weather and all the cars round it get battered but they don't all slide downhill to the low side and sink the ship............. trust me I've seen what happens when 1 or 2 of the 4 lashing straps that hold a car down inside a car carrier break and it is very localised and not a nice sight These lashings are pretty strong but just occassionally they do part.
 Often it is the securing eye built onto the vehicle that fails and not the strop or chain used to secure the car.

 3 years ago there was a well known inicident in the Approaches to Antwerp/ River Scheldte when the "Tricolor" was hit by another ship and sank.
-One of the problems the salvors had was that many of the high end Volvos (mainly about to be launched XC90's), Saabs and BMWs were found still to be secured to the decks by their lashings and the ship had rolled over 90degrees which made removing the cars very difficult and dangerous A Carbon Footprint is the mark a lump of coal makes when it's dropped on the ground.
+One of the problems the salvors had was that many of the high end Volvos (mainly about to be launched XC90's), Saabs and BMWs were found still to be secured to the decks by their lashings and the ship had rolled over 90degrees which made removing the cars very difficult and dangerous 2020 Pangea Green 1st Edition D240 New Defender 110 is here and loving it

 Very Annoyed